ON June 16, 2022, MIT BOOTCAMPS ADOPTED TERMS OF SERVICE, PROVIDING AS FOLLOWS:

 Onboarding Survey.
 We may require you to provide some personal information via a short mandatory learning program onboarding survey.
 Please be advised that a failure to provide said information may mean that you will be unable to be placed on a team and participate in the Bootcamp.

 Admission Deferral.
-If you have applied to a previous Bootcamp, were admitted but unable to attend your admission may be honored for another Bootcamp(s.)
+If you have applied to a previous Bootcamp, were admitted but unable to attend your admission may be honored for another Bootcamp(s) of the same type (online to online or in-person to in-person).
 For the purposes of clarity, this admission deferral is for convenience to possibly avoid a re-application process and does not imply that cancellation fees can be used for future Bootcamps.
-Please contact firstname.lastname@example.org to find out if your admission will be honored for future Bootcamp.
+Please contact email@example.com to find out if your admission will be honored for future Bootcamp.